 Review the expectations and agreement

-For any rental, there is always going to be a lease or rental agreement to be signed by both the tenant and the landlord.
-Ask to take a look at the document to see if it’s fair and if there is anything that seems out of place such as not having a security deposit returned after the lease is over despite no damages.
+Carefully review this document to ensure it’s fair and nothing seems out of place, such as not having a security deposit returned after the lease is over despite no damages.

 Are they who they claim to be in person?

 Even if you meet face-to-face with the alleged property owner, it is easy for them to go by an alias and claim themselves as the landlord.
 Craigslist rental scams are not uncommon situations.

 There have been cases where the scammer pretends to be the landlord in person and gives the victim access to the property without the actual landlord’s permission.